github/docs/content/code-security/secret-scanning/pushing-a-branch-blocked-by-push-protection.md

 {% ifversion push-protection-custom-link-orgs %}

-Organization admins can provide a custom link that will be included in the message from {% data variables.product.product_name %} when your push is blocked.
+Organization owners can provide a custom link that will be included in the message from {% data variables.product.product_name %} when your push is blocked.
 This custom link can contain resources and advice specific to your organization and its policies.
 {% endif %}

 ## Resolving a blocked push on the command line